When the System Supposed to Help

 • mistrust

-• trauma-related symptoms (including those often seen in PTSD or complex trauma)
+• including those often seen in post traumatic-stress disorder (PTSD) or complex trauma (CPTSD)

 • financial strain or disrupted care